Eugen Ferdinand von Homeyer: Life and work

 Homeyer was a founding member of the German Ornithological Society and from 1876 to 1883 their president.
-On his death his collection of 20,000 bird specimens was given to the Braunschweig Natural History Museum.
+Homeyer died of a stroke and was buried at Warbelow.
+His collection of 20,000 bird specimens was transferred to the Braunschweig Natural History Museum.
 Eugen von Homeyer wrote over 150 articles on birds and was the first describer of the semi-collared flycatcher and the Cyprus wheatear.
 His cousin Alexander von Homeyer was also an ornithologist.